blambuer11/SPL--8004/README.md

 **Decentralized identity, reputation, and trusted certification for AI agents on Solana**

-ERC-8004'ün Solana implementasyonu - tam Anchor programı ve modern React frontend ile.
+Solana implementation of ERC-8004 - with full Anchor program and modern React frontend.

 ## 🌟 Features